Accept Bitcoin and receive Euro

 In the field “Add a spread on exchange rate of … %” you can set a premium on the exchange rate.
 This would allow you to hedge against possible exchange rate fluctuations or indirectly price in the transaction fees that arise.

 However, it is recommended that no surcharge be levied.

 After we have made the settings within the BTCPay Store on the BTCPay Server, we log in to BTCPay Transmuter.

 In the Presets section we already find a template for Fiat conversion.

 After we have selected Fiat Conversion, the following page appears.

-If you don’t have a shop at BTC Transmuter yet or if you want to add another shop, here you will find instructions how to connect a store of BTC Transmuter with the BTCpay server.
+If you don’t have a shop at BTCPay Transmuter yet or if you want to add another shop, here you will find instructions how to connect a store of BTCPay Transmuter with the BTCpay server.